tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/Zomato RFM & Revenue Analysis/Documentation/Project Guide.md

 ### Assumption:
 - Zomato earns only 30-35% of GMV as it revenue comes from in form of platform fees and commissions that are assumed to be 30% of Total Price Paid by a customer - Delivery Fee Paid to a Delivery Partner.
 Hence This is an inferred revenue or Net Revenue calculation used here.

-### Step 6: Month on Month Calculations of Revenue
+### Part 6: Month on Month Calculations of Revenue

 ```sql
 WITH